abelnperez/Final-Project-Stock-Market/README.md

     - **dashboard_stock**: the jewel crown, the dashboard to see all the metrics and financial information in one single place

+## Next Steps

+The next step in the project is to extend the dashboard to have the whole world companies in the dashboard and to optimize its visualization once we get the clients approval.

 ## Links & Resources 📂 📂 📂